-African wild dog behavior and facts
+African wild dog conservation

-Wild dogs, the Oregon Zoo and you
+African Wild Dogs at the Oregon Zoo

-The zoo's wild dogs Widdle and Wooster live in the Predators of the Serengeti exhibit.
-They were born in 2006.
+The Oregon Zoo's African wild dogs live in the Predators of the Serengeti exhibit.